Convert Score to Century

 Score to Century Conversion

-The conversion of unit Score to unit Score is very simple.
+The conversion of unit Score to unit Century is very simple.
 Since, as discussed above, One Score is equal to 0.2 Century.
 So, to convert Score to Century, we must multiply no of Score to 0.2.
 Example:-

 Score Century